 We used this metric as a way to gauge the “overall” score each member of our focus gave to the massagers.
 We specifically asked them not to consider the cost when providing this rating.

-The results of the survey made it clear that the Brookstone was the clear favorite overall, however the MedMassager also stood out for the significant pain relief it offered — even if the aesthetics were lower than the average.
+The results of the survey made it clear that the Brookstone was the clear favorite when taking into account all categories, however the MedMassager also stood out for the significant pain relief it offered — even if the aesthetics were lower than the average.

 If you decide to purchase a foot massager, the first step is to determine what the primary purpose of the massager will be.
 If you’re getting one for a specific medical condition — such as diabetes, high blood pressure, or an inflammatory disease like arthritis — there are certain features you’ll want to make sure your choice includes.